Monitoring In-Memory Data Stores

 docker compose -p monitor-dragonfly ps

-For each container, you should see the STATUS as running:
+For each container, you should see the STATUS

-To check the metrics exposed by Dragonfly, navigate to http://localhost:6379/metrics in your browser:
+To check the metrics exposed by Dragonfly, navigate to http://localhost:6379/metrics

-Search for metrics related to Dragonfly (they are exposed with a dragonfly_ prefix.):
+.
+Select Status -> Targets from the left menu.
+Search for metrics related to Dragonfly, which are exposed with a dragonfly_

-Most of the metrics available via the INFO command.
+command.
 Now let's dive deeper into some of them.

-dragonfly_connected_clients
+The dragonfly_connected_clients

-The dragonfly_connected_clients metric refers to the number of client connections that are currently established with Dragonfly.
+metric refers to the number of client connections that are currently established with Dragonfly.
 It includes both active and idle connections and monitoring it over time can provide insight into usage patterns and trends.

-Let's connect to the Redis instance using three different redis-cli clients and see the value of connected_clients:
+Let's connect to the Redis instance using three different Redis CLI clients and see the value of connected_clients

 redis-cli -p 6379